 The correct way of depositing checks of a deceased person is through an estate account by the executor.
 This is because the executor is the legal representative of your deceased husband’s estate, so they have the authority to perform duties that may impact the estate.
 As such, depositing a check for cash value is undoubtedly an activity that affects the estate.

 Bring your ID and court documents designating you as the executor of the estate to the bank.
 You may need to bring the official documents with the raised seal since the bank may not accept copies.
-This is because the bank uses these documents to officially name you the executor of the estate account.
+This is because the bank uses these documents to officially identify you the executor of the estate account.

 Once you open the estate account, you can deposit the check into the deceased’s estate.
 Since the probate process requires all of the deceased person’s assets to be accounted for, deposing a check into an account not owned by your husband is illegal.

-Plan Ahead With Trustworthy
+Plan With Trustworthy

-In essence, only the estate executor can handle checks for your deceased husband.
+In essence, only the estate executor can handle checks for your late husband.
 That check typically moves into the estate’s checking account, which is used to take care of pending expenses or distributed to beneficiaries, such as yourself.

 However, you can avoid most of the post-death financial headaches by preparing yourself with Trustworthy.
 Trustworthy is an innovative digital storage platform dedicated to storing and organizing all of life’s essential documents and files.